UmakanthOS/Manual_Migration/option1.md

             ```
                 az login
             ```
-        -   If the CLI can open your default browser, it will do so and load an Azure sign-in page.
+        -   Azure CLI will quite likely launch an instance or a tab inside your default web-browser and prompt you to login to Azure using your Microsoft Account.
-        -   Otherwise, open a browser page at  [https://aka.ms/devicelogin](https://aka.ms/devicelogin)  and enter the authorization code displayed in your terminal.
+        -   If the above browser launch does not happen, open a browser page at  [https://aka.ms/devicelogin](https://aka.ms/devicelogin)  and enter the authorization code displayed in your terminal.
         -   Sign in with your account credentials in the browser.
         -   Sign in with credentials on the command line
             ```
                 az login -u <username> -p <password>
             ```
     -   **Create Subscription:**
-        -   User must have Azure subscription.
-        -   Select existing subscription or user can add a subscription  [Portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), can select  [Pay-As-You-Go](https://azure.microsoft.com/en-in/offers/ms-azr-0003p/).
+        -   If you do not have a subscription already present, you can choose to [create one within the Azure Portal]((https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) or opt for a [Pay-As-You-Go](https://azure.microsoft.com/en-us/offers/ms-azr-0003p/).

     -   **Create Resource Group:**
-        -   After creating the subscription, create a  [Portal-Link](https://ms.portal.azure.com/#create/Microsoft.ResourceGroup).
+        -   Once you have a subscription handy, you will need to [create a Resource Group](https://ms.portal.azure.com/#create/Microsoft.ResourceGroup).
             ```
-                # cmd to create a RG
+                # Alternatively you can use the Azure CLI command to create a resource group
                 az deployment group create --resource-group <resource-group-name> --template-file <path-to-template>

             ```

     -   **Create Storage Account:**

-        -   Create Azure Storage Account in the same Resource Group
+        -   The next step would be to [create a Storage Account]((https://ms.portal.azure.com/#create/Microsoft.StorageAccount) in the Resource Group you've just created
-        -   Create a  [storage account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount)  with AutoKind value as "BlobStorage"
+        -   Create a  [storage account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) and set the Account
             ```
                 az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind StorageV2 -l eastus2euap -t Account
             ```
-        -   The storage account name must be in the combination of lowercase and numericals, click on create button as shown above.
-        -   Storage Account is created, can be used to store the onpremise data.
+        -   Once the storage account is created, this can be used as the interim destination for the on-premises backup

-    -   **Backup of onpremise data:**
+    -   **Backup of on-premises data:**
-        -   Take backup of onpremise data such as moodle, moodledata, configurations and database backup file to a folder.
-For pictorial representation [click here](https://github.com/asift91/Manual_Migration/blob/master/images/folderstructure.png).
+        -   Take backup of on-premises data such as moodle, moodledata, configurations and database backup file to a a single directory.
+The following illustration should give you a good idea: https://github.com/asift91/Manual_Migration/blob/master/images/folderstructure.png
-        -   Moodle and Moodledata
+        -   moodle and moodledata
-            -   Moodle folder consists of site HTML content and Moodledata contains Moodle site data
+            -  The moodle directory consists of site HTML content and moodledata contains Moodle site data
-        -   Configurations
+        -   configuration
-            -   Copy the php configurations files such as php-fpm.conf, php.ini, pool.d and conf.d folder to phpconfig folder under the configuration folder.
+            -   Copy the php configuration files such as php-fpm.conf, php.ini, pool.d and conf.d folder to phpconfig folder under the configuration directory.
-            -   copy the ngnix configuration such as nginx.conf, sites-enabled/dns.conf to the nginxconfig folder under the configuration folder.
+            -   Copy the ngnix configuration such as nginx.conf, sites-enabled/dns.conf to the nginxconfig directory under the configuration directory.
-            -   copy the apache configuration similarly if the webserver is Apache.
+            -   If the web-server used is Apache instead, copy all the relevant configuration for Apache to the configuration directory.
         -   create a backup of database
-            -   Before taking backup of database onpremise should have mysql-client to be installed.
+            -   If you do not have mysql-client installed on the database instance, now would be a good time to do that.

                 ```
                     sudo -s